The Science of Longevity: Exploring Factors That Influence Ageing

 Activities like yoga or tai chi promote relaxation and improve balance, which is critical in preventing falls as we age.

-Additionally, physical activity has been shown to boost by increasing blood flow to the brain, which may reduce the risk of developing disease or other forms of dementia.
+Additionally, physical activity has been shown to boost by increasing blood flow to the brain, which may reduce the risk of developing or other forms of dementia.

 Exercise contributes significantly to psychological well-being, and its benefits extend beyond physical wellness.